-Time management can be a real issue for authors, especially during certain times of the year like right now when the kids are on their summer hols.
+Time management can be a real issue for authors, especially for those with kids to care for when times like half terms hit.
 You feel guilty that you’re writing while your little ones are at home.
 Then you feel guilty when you're with your family that you're neglecting your writing.

 So how to deal with it?
 There are so many time management hints and tips out there, especially now more people are working freelance.
 But how can we cut through to the tips that really make a difference?

-Here are some top tips based on my experience as a published author along with some great tips shared by other authors in my Facebook Group, The Savvy Authors Snug.
+Here are some top tips based on my experience as a published author along with some great tips shared by other authors in my Facebook Group, The Savvy Writers' Snug.

 Tip One: Find your best time